daeken/Pyvascript/README.md

 Usage
 =====

-Pyvascript can be used in two ways, inline with your Python code or inside of a template.
-Examples of inline and Mako usage are included.
-Support for other templating engines is left as an exercise for the hacker.
+Run pyvc to precompile Pyvascript to Javascript.

 Helpers
 =======

+The current Pyvascript helpers all depend on JQuery

- * AjaxHelper -- A very simple base class for AJAX code, which automatically decodes a JSON response
+ * AjaxHelper -- A base class for AJAX code, which automatically decodes a JSON response
+ * TableHelper -- A base class for working with tables
+ * PaginationHelper -- A base class for paginated tables.
+Included in the TableHelper module

 Todo
 ====

+ * Generalize Scripts controller for Pylons and commit it.
- * Add support for $
+ * Add support for user-defined macros (they exist but have to be embedded in Pyvascript itself at the moment)

 Bugs
 ====

- * 'and' and 'or' in if statements break things horribly
- * When using Mako, your code is compiled at every page load
- * When using Mako, importing functions doesn't work, and you have to subclass any classes you want to use
+None known